edmundmk/kenaf/doc/LanguageReference.md

 than bitwise logical operators.
 The expresions `x is y` and `x is not y`, which test an object's prototype chain, are also comparison operators.

+Then logical operators:

+  * Unary `not`, which despite being a unary operator has lower precedence than comparisions.  `not a == b` is equivalent to `not ( a == b )`.
+  * Logical `and`.
+If the first operand tests false, the result is that operand, otherwise the result is the second operand.
+  * Logical `or`.
+Like `and`, the result is one of the operands.
+Tests whether the first operand is true.

+Logical `and` and `or` perform shortcut evaluation.
+If the result is the first operand, the second operand is never evaluated.

+Finally, conditional expressions look like
+`if test then this elif check then that else other end`, evaluating and resulting in only one of `this`, `that`, or `other` depending on testing `test` and maybe `check`.

+Other kinds of expression such as `yield` expressions, assignment rvals, and array and table constructors, have lower precedence than any operator.

+## Tests

+The values `null`, `false`, negative zero, and positive zero test false.

+All other values test true.

 ## Integer Division